glassus/nsi/Terminale/Theme_2_Programmation/2.4_Pratiques_de_programmation/01_Bonnes_pratiques_de_programmation.md

     >>> compte_voyelles("eau")
     3
     """
-    liste_voyelles = "aeiou"
+    voyelles = "aeiou"
     total = 0
     for lettre in mot:
-        if lettre in liste_voyelles:
+        if lettre in voyelles:
             total += 1
     return total
 ```